This article explains how to start accepting debit and credit card payments for your FreeAgent invoices using Stripe.

 3. Create an invoice

-When you are emailing your invoice, include an [online_payment_link] tag in the body of the email.
+When you are emailing your invoice, select the checkbox next to 'Include online payment button below content' or include an [online_payment_link] tag in the body of the email.
 This will embed an online payment link in the email that your customer will receive.
 This link will let your customer pay your invoice using a debit or credit card, via your Stripe account.

 Please note the online payment link will only work if the invoice value is equal or greater to Stripe's current minimum fee.